WFWA: Subchannels

 Previously, WFWA had shown the national PBS Kids feed (also seen nationally on digital cable/satellite) on channel 39.2.
-The service ended on September 26, 2005, but WFWA continued the channel by self-programming it locally until 2017, when the national 24/7 PBS Kids Channel launched.
+The service ended on September 26, 2005, but WFWA continued the channel by self-programming it locally until 2017, when the national 24/7 PBS Kids Channel relaunched.

 Channel 39.3 was originally a 24-hour delayed feed from PBS ("PBS Encore"), but it was replaced by the national Create TV channel on July 1, 2006.

 WFWA aired the Annenberg/CPB Channel on 39.4 until October 1, 2008.
 The satellite feed for Annenberg was discontinued at that time.
-WFWA now programs the subchannel locally with news and information programming and other documentaries supplied by PBS and various public media distributors.
+The subchannel was then programmed locally with news and information programming and other documentaries supplied by PBS and various public media distributors.
 It was originally branded as "39-4you" (using a similar logo to PBS YOU, though it had no affiliation with that retired service), and later became known as "Explore" in 2014.
+On January 1, 2026, the subchannel became affiliated with the national World Channel.

 Channel 39.5 officially launched on July 1, 2019, providing local weather radar and forecasts on screen, with audio from NOAA Weather Radio.

 Channel 39.6 began broadcasting in May 2025 as a dedicated channel for Allen County Public Library's audio reading service.
 The audio feed was first broadcast via SAP on channel 39.4.

 Analog-to-digital conversion

-WFWA ended programming on its analog signal, over UHF channel 39, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WFWA ended regular programming on its analog signal, over UHF channel 39, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 40, using virtual channel 39.

 As part of the SAFER Act, WFWA kept its analog signal on the air for 2+ weeks to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.